Each film coated tablet contains: Citicoline sodium equivalent to Citicoline 500 mg.

 Because choline is a product of the breakdown of succinylcholine, it may produce similar side effects as the drug, like respiratory depression.
 A "fishy" odor has been associated with choline.
 Sweating and stunted growth may occur.

-Pregnant and lactating women and children may consume choline within the recommended adequate intake (Al) parameters; supplementation outside of dietary intake is usually not necessary if a healthy diet is consumed.
+Pregnant and lactating women and children may consume choline within the recommended adequate intake (AI) parameters; supplementation outside of dietary intake is usually not necessary if a healthy diet is consumed.

 Inform doctors about unexpected reactions after using drugs.